-1953: Subaru Corporation (formerly known as Fuji Heavy Industries Ltd.)
+1953: Subaru Corporation (formerly known as Fuji Heavy Industries Ltd.) was established.

 1954: The first prototype 4-wheel passenger vehicle P-1, later known as the Subaru 1500, was completed.